nhsuk/nhsuk.platform.poc.az-container-apps-demo/README.md

 We'll also implement an application gateway to allow external access to the private container app through a single endpoint.

-## Pre-Requisites

-The following are pre-reqs to working with the solution:

-- Terraform installed
-- Docker installed

 ## Design

 The following diagram illustrates the high level design of the solution: